 Personally, I think my mother-in-law prayed that my husband would have a baby just as fussy as he was as punishment for keeping her up nights.
 It's a working hypothesis of mine.

 I spoke with pediatric nurse Angela Harper, and she tells Romper that most of the time, babies fuss because they're just uncomfortable.
 Whether that means they're hungry or wet, or even something as silly as a seam in their jammies bugging them, they fuss because they can't talk.

-"There's also this phenomenon known as PURPLE crying, which is a stressful period of time when babies get fussier and fussier, and soothing is impossible," Harper says.
-"They call it PURPLE crying because they turn purple when they do it.
-It's aggravating for the parents and hard to watch."
+"There's also this phenomenon known as PURPLE crying, which is a stressful period of time when babies get fussier and fussier, and soothing is almost entirely impossible," Harper says.
 According to the website devoted to PURPLE crying, it starts at about 2 weeks and lasts until your baby is about 3 months old.

 "That being said, if you think it's extreme, [or] if you're worried about your baby, call your doctor.
 There are reasons for fussiness like asthma and allergies that may be dangerous," she adds.

 My own son suffered from terrible acid reflux as a baby, and it felt like it was absolutely uncontrollable at night.
 I changed my diet, hoping the shift in composition of my milk would help, but it didn't.
 We had him sleep elevated, I'd rock him back and forth, and I even went so far as to allow him to sleep on my chest, even though that is a huge no-no. Nothing, and I mean nothing, worked.
 There were some really dark days during those first few months, and that's not only because we took to sleeping in with the shades drawn until 11 a.m.